-☑ This topic could apply to this project, and results of the assessment are provided below:
+This topic could apply to this project, and results of the assessment are provided below:

-The hazardous materials being utilized for this project include diesel, gasoline, oil and other fluids associated with motorized equipment.
-Equipment used on this project will not be serviced in locations which could allow oil or fuel to contaminate soil or pass into a watercourse.
+The hazardous materials being utilized for this project include diesel fuel, gasoline, oil and other fluids associated with hand chainsaws and pickups Equipment used on this project will not be serviced in locations which could allow oil or fuel to contaminate soil or pass into a watercourse.
 All containers shall be properly labeled and designed to prevent accidental spillage.